 This research aimed to investigate why, with the goal of shaping a service that facilitates more people to access prehabilitation and potential improvements in patient outcomes relating to fitness, neck and upper limb pain and dysfunction.
 April and the team were awarded a $5,000 Western Alliance Emerging Researcher Seed Grant to support this work.

-For more information on this project, contact the lead researcher, April Chiu, Physiotherapist.
+For more information on this project, contact physiotherapists April Chiu or Sarah Huntly.

 Advancing psycho-oncology care services